Contact us

 The Tibetan Antelope is undoubtedly the star of this land.
 It is the world’s highest-living hoofed animal.
 Light and beautiful, with an elegant posture, it is one of the greatest species of life on the plateau.

 Every May or June, thousands of Tibetan Antelopes gather in Qumale and set off.
 They travel in small groups of three or five, or in larger groups of dozens or even hundreds, to move into the heart of the Hoh Xil region in preparation for reproduction.
 They traverse vast, uninhabited areas solely to ensure the continuation of their species.
-This area has also become a migration route for Tibetan antelopes.
+This area has also become a migration route for Tibetan Antelopes.
 You will witness a breathtaking display of life's wonders.

 DAY 8